https://www.homejelly.com/wp-content/uploads/2018/06/8-Pro-looking-slatted-bench.jpg

 • Stain all the edges of the remaining 2″x4″s and 1″x4″s.

 5. Drill pilot and countersink holes.
 This is VERY IMPORTANT to do!
-See diagrams below where to place the pilot holes.
+See the diagrams below where to place the pilot holes.
 TIP: be sure NOT to drill pilot holes into your FRONT long piece (this is the first board you’ll work with).

 Putting-It-All-Together Instructions: